-Many of our leisure walks are circular and vary from a few hours’ walking to an all day outing.
+Many of our moderate walks are circular and vary from a few hours’ walking to an all day outing.
 They are a great opportunity to see the Snowdonia National Park without having to compete with undulating terrain or venture onto our more challenging paths.
 Although our leisure walks are less demanding, the terrain can vary according to location.
 When starting out on one of these walks, be prepared for farmland, rough footpaths, tarmac roads, streams, marshes and some steep sections.
 These walks are great for the whole family.
 A good pair of walking boots and suitable clothing is recommended.

-Panorama Walk, Barmouth - Hard Leisure Walk
+Panorama Walk, Barmouth - Moderate Walk

 On this varied and beautiful walk you can enjoy some of the most spectacular views in Snowdonia!
 Visitors have been walking parts of this walk since the Victorian period enjoying the splendid views of the Mawddach estuary, of the Cader Idris range and of the Cardigan Bay.